Skip to main content

 Idempotency

-Please note that you will receive the latest payload at the time of delivery, regardless of when the webhook event was emitted.
+You will receive the latest payload at the time of delivery, regardless of when the webhook event was originally emitted.

 Securing Webhooks